 Ciprofloxacin Side Effects

-Applies to ciprofloxacin: oral powder for suspension, oral tablet
+Applies to ciprofloxacin: oral powder for suspension, oral tablet.
+Other dosage forms:

 Along with its needed effects, ciprofloxacin may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.